MicrosoftDocs/architecture-center/docs/example-scenario/iot/monitor-and-manage-loop.md

 MMLs have the following characteristics:

 - May be remote or close to the physical IoT devices.
 Premises that are remote by nature, like oil and gas pipelines, power transformers, smart doorbells, hazardous environments, and asset trackers can't accommodate MML loop infrastructure.
 For these environments, MML operates from remote facilities like public or private clouds.
-In process industries, like oil refining and chemical manufacturing, MMLs may be deployed closer to the devices.
-Discrete manufacturing may also deploy MML locally, as network downtimes can be costly.
+In process industries, like oil refining and chemical manufacturing, MMLs might be deployed closer to the devices.
+Discrete manufacturing might also deploy MML locally, as network downtimes can be costly.
 - Depend on device-based [measure and control loops (MCLs)](measure-and-control-loop.md) for core monitoring and management processes.
-- May integrate with other enterprise systems like ERP, CRM, PLM, and support systems to contextualize operations, but don't depend on those systems to work.
+- Might integrate with other enterprise systems like ERP, CRM, PLM, and support systems to contextualize operations, but don't depend on those systems to work.
 - Consume sensor telemetry streams and contribute to last known device state, hot time series cache, warm time series history, and aggregate rollups.
 - Produce supervisory commands back to devices for conditions that need to be corrected.
 - Compute dependent device states and provide event feeds for external systems.